This story was originally published and last updated .

 Head to Settings -> apps & notifications -> Permissions manager -> Location.
 There, you'll find a list of all apps installed on your phone.
 You can individually set limits for each by choosing a tier: Allowed all the time, allowed only while in use, or denied.
 I keep most of my apps on the medium setting, as many of them offer added benefits when they have access to my location, especially navigation apps.

 On older Android versions, you'll have to choose between always allowing and always forbidding location access.
 You should carefully assess which apps you trust and check what you really gain from sharing your location with an application.
 In a hotel booking app, for example, you probably won't search for accommodations in your current vicinity and most likely won't need to give it access to your location.
-In other apps where you can manually set a location, like weather forecast apps or restaurant and food delivery apps, you can get the same functionality with only that minor inconvenience.
+Other apps allow you to set your address manually, too, like weather apps or food delivery services.
+They offer the same functionality with the minor inconvenience of typing in your address.

 If you root your phone, you can also use Tasker to achieve a granular behavior similar to Android 10's only while in use permission.